syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 > When using a text area, please use **Shift+Enter** to move to the next line.
 By default, pressing **Enter** will trigger a record update while you are in edit mode.

-The following example demonstrates how to render a textArea control in the **ShipAddress** column of the Syncfusion Grid.
+The following example demonstrates how to render a textArea component in the **ShipAddress** column of the Syncfusion Grid.
 The `valueAccessor` property is utilized to split the text into multiple lines within the grid column:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}